 For the Labour Party, G. Rosen, Old Labour to New (2005) is a useful compendium of speeches by key Labour figures.

-Speeches made in Parliament by MPs and Peers are recorded in Hansard - see 'Parliamentary sources' immediately below.
+Speeches made in Parliament by MPs and Peers are, of course, recorded in Hansard - see 'Parliamentary sources' immediately below.

 The Parliament website is a useful guide to its operation and its 'Publications and Records' page is a useful way into its sources.